kpittman6/HRRR_SvrParameters/README.md

 ===========================
 HRRR_NearInflow_Parameters.ipynb
 - downloads HRRR data from Amazon S3 bucket, and creates a .csv file (5-22_NearInflowParameters.csv) of parameters that is read into the stats code (HRRR_Parameter_Statistics.ipynb)
+- Also creates the .txt files of vertical profiles used in HRRR_VerticalProfiles.ipynb

 4 - Visualize Statistics on Vertical Profiles